 Lamrim Meditation (vipasana)

-Each week we hold some fifteen?? meditation sessions, including our 30-minute Express Meditations every weekday morning and evening.
+Each week we hold twelve meditation sessions, including our 30-minute Express Meditations every weekday morning and evening.

 Guru Puja and Tsog

 In order to achieve realizations of the teachings we study and meditate on, we need to prime our minds by purifying our deeply ingrained deluded tendencies, which are the obstacles to the realizations, and by nourishing our virtues.

 And in order to become buddhas ourselves, we need to open our hearts by developing close relationships with the enlightened beings and thus receive their blessings.
 We achieve this by participating in pujas, formal ceremonies of prayers, offerings and requests to the various buddhas.

 From time to time we also familiarize ourselves with the words of Shakyamuni Buddha by reciting the sutras.

 Foundation for the Development